lerwine/PowerShell-Modules/src/HtmlUtility/README.md

 # Erwine.Leonard.T.Htmltility Powershell Module

+Provides utility functions that are useful for parsing and modifying HTML.

 ## Contributing{#contributed}

 This PowerShell module is maintained by Leonard T. Erwine.
-If you wish to contribute to this project, fork [this repository](https://github.com/lerwine/PowerShell-Modules.git) and generate a pull request.
+If you wish to contribute to this project, fork [this repository](https://github.com/lerwine/PowerShell-Modules) and generate a pull request.

 - [HTML Agility Pack Documentation](https://html-agility-pack.net/documentation)
   - [NuGet Package](https://www.nuget.org/packages/HtmlAgilityPack)